 The National Point of Reference for Open Access is the Ministry of Education, Science and Sport of the Republic of Lithuania.

 The Research Council of Lithuania has a mandate of coordinating OA activities in Lithuania.

 The main governmental institution, responsible for implementation of innovation policy in Lithuania is the Agency for Science, Innovation and Technology (MITA).
 They coordinate national activities and international programmes (HORIZON2020, EUREKA, EUROSTARS) of research, technological development and innovation and other financial schemes.
 MITA provides national financial support for project participants.

-The Research and Higher Education Monitoring and Analysis Centre (MOSTA) is a public institution established to provide evidence-based information and guidance regarding adoption of decisions on formation and implementation of research, higher education and innovation policy relevant to the public.
+The Research and Higher Education Monitoring and Analysis Centre (MOSTA) was a public institution established to provide evidence-based information and guidance regarding adoption of decisions on formation and implementation of research, higher education and innovation policy relevant to the public.
 Following the reorganization of the Research and Higher Education Monitoring and Analysis Centre (MOSTA), the Government Strategic Analysis Center (STRATA) has been established.

 The Research Council of Lithuania, the main national research funding body, supports the policy of the EU regarding OA, approves of reuse and content mining in OA publications and data, participates in the Open Science movement, advocates OA among policy makers, scientists and knowledge managers, supports global, national, regional and institutional initiatives fostering OA.

 The main harvester is Lithuanian Virtual Library.
 It is maintained by Lithuanian Research and Education Network (LITNET) that connects computer networks of research, study and education institutions.
 For all institutions, which are connected to this network, digital data transmission services are provided as well as other innovated solutions in computer network technology and its services.
 LITNET is a member of the European academic network GEANT.